fnsvalue-git/Web-BSASampleAppForChallenge/docs/ios/user/userCheck.md

 # User status management

 ## Overview
-This document describes how to check and retrieve the user status from the Android SDK.
+This document describes how to check and retrieve the user status from the iOS SDK.

 <br/>

 ## Check user status
-To check the user status, `me()` from `GuardianSdk` can be used to call the API.
+To check the user status, `getMe()` from `GuardianAPI` can be used to call the API.
 User status may be one of the following types : registered user, not registered user, withdrawn user, temporarily suspended user...etc.

 ### Parameter